CVS

 Everyone’s local drug store, CVS is one of the most recognized health, pharmacy and retail brands in the United States.
 With nearly $1 billion in online sales in 2022, it’s not a minor player in the e-commerce space, either.

 In 2022, Razorfish became CVS’ digital agency-of-record.
-Our first major project was to stand up a best-in-class e-commerce destination and shopping experience that integrated seamlessly with CVS’ loyal shoppers’ lives while capturing and converting traffic from major local and online retail competitors.
+Our first major project was to stand up a best-in-class e-commerce destination that integrated seamlessly with CVS’ loyal shoppers’ lives, capturing and converting traffic from major local and online retail competitors.

 Deliveries